 Under certain circumstances, as provided for in the Plan, a breach of the covenants contained therein could lead to an event of default.
-If an event of a default were to occur, the composition of our Board of Directors would be altered, with PharmAthene designees constituting a majority of our Board of Directors.
+If an event of a default were to occur, the composition of the Board would be altered, with PharmAthene designees constituting a majority of the Board.
 Additionally, the Company's usage of cash on hand would be subject to supervision by PharmAthene and could be restricted.
 These changes could have a significant adverse effect on the operations and financial condition of the Company and our ability to satisfy the PharmAthene Judgment, which failure could lead to a total loss of your investment in the Company.